philipwalton/blog/_posts/2013-08-17-decoupling-html-css-and-javascript.markdown

 The mark of maintainable HTML, CSS, and JavaScript is when individual developers can easily and confidently edit parts of the code base without those changes inadvertently affecting other, unrelated parts.

-One of the best ways to prevent unintended consequences is to connect these three technologies together with a predictable set of thoughtfully named classes that express their intention and reflect their chosen purpose to any developer who encounters them.
+One of the best ways to prevent unintended consequences is to connect these three technologies together through a predictable set of thoughtfully named classes that express their intention and reflect their chosen purpose to any developer who encounters them.

 To avoid the above anti-patterns, keep the following principles in mind:

-* Favor component classes over complex CSS selectors in both CSS and JavaScript.
+* Favor explicit component and behavior classes over complex CSS selectors in both CSS and JavaScript.
 * Style components based on what they are, not where they are.
 * Don't use the same class for both style and behavior.
 * Differentiate state styles from default styles.